edtsech/edtsech.github.com/source/_posts/2013-01-20-vim-to-emacs.md

 *Buffer List* is kind of built-in buffer explorer in Emacs you can open it with `C-x b`
 ![buffer list](http://dl.dropbox.com/u/2428018/Screenshots/09.png)

-And for Ack I've just installed ack plugin via elpa.
+And for Ack I've just installed ack plugin.
 ![list-packages](http://dl.dropbox.com/u/2428018/Screenshots/0a.png)

 Basically you have mode/packages for everything: